DarrenTheAnalyst/Spotify-Streaming-History/README.md

 # Spotify-Streaming-History
-Custom SQL querying to tackle the recommended analysis of the Spotify Streaming History dataset from Maven Analytics.
+Custom SQL querying to tackle the recommended analysis of the Spotify Streaming History data from Maven Analytics.

 My approach: